 - Change into pajamas

-- Let your toddler pick 2 or 3 books (giving him options will help give him a sense of power throughout the routine, but limiting the options also establishes the boundaries)
+- Let your toddler pick 2 or 3 books (giving them options will help give them a sense of power throughout the routine, but limiting the options also establishes the boundaries)

 - Sing a song